zextras/tech-doc/source/suite/backup.rst

 To start a Coherency Check via the CLI, use the :ref:`zxsuite backup doCoherencyCheck <zxsuite_backup_docoherencycheck>` command:

-..
-Quick reference -- Need to find a replacement (admonition?) for these containers

 .. code:: console

    zxsuite backup doCoherencyCheck *backup_path* [param VALUE[,VALUE]]